Create a customer database. The foundation of your CRM for sales, service and compliance

 • Purpose limitation: Data may only be used for the intended purpose

-• Consent: Customers must actively agree
+• Consent: Customers must actively consent

-• Obligation to erase: data must be erasable (e.g. after the end of the contract)
+• Obligation to erase: Data must be erasable (e.g. after the end of the contract)

-• Access rights: employees should only have access to relevant data
+• Access rights: Employees should only have access to relevant data

-• Documentation: processing must be verifiable
+• Documentation: Processing must be verifiable

-Modern CRM systems help to map these requirements technically – often through integrated role allocation, erasure routines and export functions.
+Modern CRM systems help to map these requirements technically – often through integrated role distribution, deletion routines and export functions.
+Leafworks supports you in the implementation – whether with HubSpot, Zendesk or other platforms.

-Trends 2025: How working with customer data is changing
+Trends 2026: How working with customer data is changing

-The customer database and CRM are constantly evolving.
+Customer databases and CRM are constantly evolving.
 Current developments:

-• Low-code integration: automation without programming
+• Low-code integration: Automation without programming

-• Data validation & duplicate checking: for clean, complete customer files
+• Data validation & duplicate checking: For clean, complete customer files

 Why Leafworks is the right partner for your CRM implementation